joinpursuit/Pursuit-Core-Standards/curricula/android.md

 		<li>HashMaps have methods which are similar to ArrayLists, such as size(), get(), and remove(), but also have a put() method, for adding new entries, keySet(), for retrieving all the keys in a HashMap, and containsValue(), for checking if a value exists in the HashMap()</li>
 		<li>when calling get() on a HashMap instance, if the value returned after passing in a key comes back as "null", then the key does not exist in the HashMap</li>
 		<li>all keys in a HashMap must be unique, but more than one key can have the same value</li>
-		<li>when calling put() on a HashMap, if the key passed into the method already exists in the HashMap, a new entry will not be created - rather, the old entry with that key will have it's value changed to the new value<li>
+		<li>when calling put() on a HashMap, if the key passed into the method already exists in the HashMap, a new entry will not be created - rather, the old entry with that key will have it's value changed to the new value</li>
 		<li>Maps utilize two parameterized generic types wrapped in angle brackets, to describe the keys and values stored in them respectively, and primitive type variables are autoboxed to their object forms (char becomes Character, int become Integer, etc.), i.e.: HashMap&lt;String, Integer&gt; nameAgeMap = new HashMap&lt;&gt;();</li>
 	</ul>
 <li>Sets and HashSets</li>
 	<ul>
 	We expect fellows to understand that:
+		<li>a Set is a way to store a collection of unique items, while data structures like HashSets are collections of unordered, unique objects</li>
 		<li></li>
 	</ul>
 <li>Stacks and Queues</li>